bensjx/Itenary/README.md

 Bugs:
 1. Users are allowed to delete a trip even if edit permission is not granted.

-User testing:
+User testing:<br>
-Cognitive walkthrough
+Cognitive walkthrough<br>
 Clarification: Trips are the main object of this application.
-Examples of trips are (Vietnam with friends), (China with family), (Backpacking at Australia).
+Examples of trips are (Vietnam with friends), (China with family), (Backpacking at Australia).<br>
 Within trips are many programs.
-Examples of programs are (Eating at Ding Tai Fung), (Flight to Melbourne), (Check in Airbnb).
+Examples of programs are (Eating at Ding Tai Fung), (Flight to Melbourne), (Check in Airbnb).<br>
-We created 2 accounts for each of the 2 evaluators.
+1. We created 2 accounts for each of the 2 evaluators.
-We tested the creation of account, login of accounts with both correct and incorrect details, creation of accounts with invalid details (e.g. password length < 4).
+2. We tested the creation of account, login of accounts with both correct and incorrect details, creation of accounts with invalid details (e.g. password length < 4).
-Create a new trip entirely from scratch both with and without adding in a program.
+3. Create a new trip entirely from scratch both with and without adding in a program.
-Add a new program to an existing trip.
+4. Add a new program to an existing trip.
-Edit an existing program and ensure that correct details are brought up (use firebase console as a reference).
+5. Edit an existing program and ensure that correct details are brought up (use firebase console as a reference).
-Delete an existing program.
+6. Delete an existing program.
-Delete an existing trip (both clicking the ‘confirm delete’ and ‘do not delete’ button).
+7. Delete an existing trip (both clicking the ‘confirm delete’ and ‘do not delete’ button).
-With the 2nd account, try to access the trips of the first account (uninvited).
+8. With the 2nd account, try to access the trips of the first account (uninvited).
-With the 1st account, invite the 2nd account to view a trip.
+9. With the 1st account, invite the 2nd account to view a trip.
-With the 1st account, invite the 2nd account to edit a trip.
+W10.ith the 1st account, invite the 2nd account to edit a trip.

-Specifications:
+Specifications:<br>
 Made using:
 1. Android studio for android application
 2. Firebase for online storage of data